2017 Chrysler 200 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Chrysler 200, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chrysler 200, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Chrysler 200 invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

 Note: All Chrysler 200 MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.